PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

                             "category": { "type": "string" },
                             "score": { "type": "integer" }
                         },
-                        "description": "Confidence score for each category, ranging from 0 to 100."
+                        "description": "Confidence score for each category (in both English and Spanish), ranging from 0 to 100."
                     }
                 }
             }